popeindustries/pwa-workshop/step9/README.md

-# Step 9
+# Step 8

-Like all workers, `ServiceWorkers` can only indirectly send and receive messages from connected clients via the [Channel Messaging API](https://developer.mozilla.org/developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API).
-Though cumbersome to work with, Channel Messaging enables a `ServiceWorker` to receive messages from an individual client, to send messages to individual clients, or to broadcast messages to all clients.
+The `Cache` API is a low-level API covering the storage and retrieval of `request`/`response` pairs.
+There are no mechanisms for limiting the total number of cached items, for example, or the purging of stale resources.

-One useful scenario for messaging is for a `ServiceWorker` to broadcast online/offline status.
-Although the `navigator.onLine` property will correctly indicate when there is no network connection (value is `false`), it will not cover situations where the network or remote servers are unreachable (no internet, "li-fi", etc.).
-When performing a `fetch` request, for example, the `ServiceWorker` could notify clients if successful/unsuccessful.
-Note that `fetch` requests do not reject on server errors, only permission or network errors.
+In general, it's good practice to always use unique (versioned) file paths for static resources, but some resources will inevitably require invalidation.
+JSON API data, for example, is often time dependant, requiring that you verify it's staleness before returning a cached `response`.

 ---
 ---

 In this step, your task is to:

-1. **track network status and notify clients**
+1. **verify that resources have not expired before returning a cached response**

-Edit the `step9/sw.js` file with your solution code, and press the `T` key to see if you're ready for the next challenge (pressing the `I` key will re-open this window).
+Edit the `step8/sw.js` file with your solution code, and press the `T` key to see if you're ready for the next challenge (pressing the `I` key will re-open this window).

 ---
 ---